Essential DaVinci Resolve Project Settings (For Beginners!)

 Working Folders in DaVinci Resolve

-If you have a dedicated fastest data storage drives like SSDs (solid state drive), then choose these location for your proxy, cache files etc.
+If you have dedicated fastest data storage drives like SSDs (solid state drives), choose these locations for your proxy, cache files, etc.

-How does DaVinci Resolve handle when the resolution of imported clips don’t match the timeline resolution?
+How does DaVinci Resolve handle when the resolution of imported clips doesn’t match the timeline resolution?

 That is where Image Scaling settings come into the picture.